 - 1. Add target servers to the utility.
-See 2.2 Add Target Server, 2.3 Add Multiple Target Servers, or 2.4 Add Servers Known to PMAC. - 2.
+See Add Target Server, Add Multiple Target Servers, or Add Servers Known to PMAC. - 2.
 Query or refresh patch state data.
-See 3.1 Refresh Patch Information. - 3.
+See Refresh Patch Information. - 3.
 Report patch state data.
-See 3.2 Generating a Patch Summary Report, 3.3 Generating a Patch Report for a Specific Server, 3.4 Generating a Patch Report for a Specific Patch, or 3.5 Generating a Patch Report for a Specific Type of Server.
+See Generating a Patch Summary Report, Generating a Patch Report for a Specific Server, Generating a Patch Report for a Specific Patch, or Generating a Patch Report for a Specific Type of Server.

-2.2 Add Target Server
+Add Target Server

-This procedure will add a target server to the list of servers for which the PAIR utility collects patching information.
+This procedure adds a target server to the list of servers for which the PAIR utility collects patching information.

 Multiple servers can be added using a pre-defined CSV file.
-See 2.3 Add Multiple Target Servers for more information.
+See Add Multiple Target Servers for more information.
 Additionally, servers already known to the PMAC can be added in bulk.
-See 2.4 Add Servers Known to PMAC for more information.
+See Add Servers Known to PMAC for more information.